PEX Information – Everything you need to know about PEX Plumbing

 Standard compression fittings can be used to make connections between PEX tubing.

-For moderate to large size jobs this method is more expensive than using the Standard Connection Method, since compression fittings cost more than PEX fittings.
+For moderate to large-sized jobs, this method is more expensive than using the Standard Connection Method, since compression fittings cost more than PEX fittings.

-Several companies offer specialized fittings that will connect PEX to PEX or to copper, PVC, and other materials as well.
+Several companies offer specialized fittings that will connect PEX to PEX, copper, PVC, and other materials.

-These fittings use one or more of several technologies, such as EDPM O-ring seals, stainless steel gripping teeth, and threaded compression nuts.
+These fittings use one or more of several technologies, such as:

 These fittings are faster and easier than most competing methods but cost more per fitting than standard PEX fittings.